a2rocket/testing/draft-getter-documenation.md

 ### How to retrieve the most recent delegator who gave delegation rights to a delegation Address on a specific use case on a collection?

-<b>Purpose:</b> The retrieveMostRecentDelegator() function retrieves most recent delegator who gave delegation rights to a delegation Address on a specific use case on a specific NFT collection
+<b>Purpose:</b> The retrieveMostRecentDelegator() function retrieves most recent delegator who gave delegation rights to a delegation Address on a specific use case on a specific collection

 <b>Description:</b> The function takes three parameters: _delegationAddress, _collectionAddress and _useCase.
 The _delegationAddress parameter is the address for which a delegator gave delegation rights.
 The _collectionAddress parameter is the address of the collection for which the delegators' addresses will be retrieved.
 The _useCase parameter is the type of delegation for which all delegators' addresses will be returned.
 This function returns the most recent delegator address who gave delegation rights to a delegation address on a specific usecase on a specific collection.